clee24/Volleyball-Serve-Classification/README.md

 This project utilizes integration with google collab and drive.
+Here you can find the relevant drive files: https://drive.google.com/drive/folders/1ScFt0AOFuzxsFSDifwvLVahLI6p4xtHA?usp=sharing.

-Here's a basic outline of how we plan to achieve volleyball serve classification:
+Here's the outline of our plan for volleyball serve classification:

 1. Data Collection:
 Gather a dataset of volleyball serve videos.
 This dataset should include examples of different types of serves we want to classify.